Also under Wills & Probate:

 A Will is a legal document that sets out the distribution of your assets (that is, your estate) upon your death.

-You must be over the age of 18 to make a Will and must have testamentary capacity meaning you can understand what your assets and liabilities are, what value they have and the nature and effect of the Will.
+You must be over the age of 18 to make a Will and have testamentary capacity, meaning that you can understand what your assets and liabilities are, what value they have and the nature and effect of your Will.

 It is important that your Will is drawn to comply with all of the validity requirements of legislation and it is important to word it carefully to ensure your property will be divided according to your wishes.

 An important part of this is to identify in the first place which assets are covered by your Will.
 Some assets do not necessarily form part of your estate and you will need to think about how those assets will be controlled and distributed if you die.